vishrutkohli/mailman3/src/mailman/model/docs/users.rst

     >>> print(saved_event.user.display_name)
     Zoe X. Person
     >>> print(saved_event.user.password)
-    changed again
+    b'changed again'

 Basic user identification
 =========================

-Although rarely visible to users, every user has a unique ID in Mailman, which never changes.
+Although rarely visible to users, every user has a unique immutable ID.
 This ID is generated randomly at the time the user is created, and is represented by a UUID.

     >>> print(user_1.user_id)
     00000000-0000-0000-0000-000000000001

-The user id cannot change.

-    >>> user_1.user_id = 'foo'
-    Traceback (most recent call last):
-    ...
-    AttributeError: can't set attribute

 User records also have a date on which they where created.